bigboomdesign/big-boom-directory/README.md

 ## Notes

 * Default behaviors for front end field display are not well-defined without Advanced Custom Fields plugin.
-Using ACF adds support for field ordering and field types, as well as improving backend data entry experience.
+Using ACF adds support for field placement and ordering on single/archive pages for your various post types as well as field type selection.

 * Uses [Extended Custom Post Types](https://github.com/johnbillion/extended-cpts) and [Extended Taxonomies](https://github.com/johnbillion/extended-taxos) for registering post types and taxonomies.

 * Uses [CMB2](https://github.com/WebDevStudios/CMB2) for handling post meta boxes.

+* Giving a field a key of `web`, `website`, or `url` will cause the field value to autolink on front end CPTD views

 ---